CILASCE/Brain_Tumor_Classification/README.md

 ---

-## 🧪 Automated Hyperparameter Optimization
+## 🧪 Automated Hyperparameters Optimization
 To reach the absolute optimal configuration, the model's architecture and training settings were tuned using the **Tree-structured Parzen Estimator (TPE)** algorithm via the **Optuna** framework.

 | Hyperparameter | Optimized Value |